Vorkharium/vorkharium.github.io/_posts/2024-11-16-THM-Steel-Mountain-Write-up.md

 This means we can exploit it in two different ways:

 1. Abusing CanRestart and Weak File Permission to replace ASCService.exe with an .exe containing a reverse shell to our Kali and restarting the service.
-2. Abusing Unquoted Service Path.
+2. Abusing CanRestart and Unquoted Service Path.

 We will do both methods because I think both are important privilege escalation methods to know and very good practise.